ethereum/pm/All Core Devs Meetings/Meeting 66.md

 **Peter**: Well, this discussion that you refer to says that the EIP 1706 discussion.
 I have no idea what EIP 1706 is?

 **Alex**: I see where you're confused. so yeah it's on the EIP.
 Pawel's comment is the alternative solution and you don't need to know what 1706 does.
-Because you can just handle the idea, it's wrong.
+Because you can just handle the idea, on it's own.

 **Danno**: So 1706, I was just the part where they charge tried to 2300 check and filling out that store.
 2200 include that entirely.